Griefed/ServerPackCreator/README.md

 ## Features

+- ** Generate a config step-by-step by running with argument `-cgen`
 - **Supports Forge and Fabric modloaders**
   - Installation of modloader-server for server_pack optional
 - **Default start scripts for Linux and Windows systems**